equalbyte/.github/profile/README.md

 ## Our Engineering Principles

-At ScalliumTech, our work is guided by a blend of proven engineering practices inspired by *12factors.net* and the philosophy of *"The Pragmatic Programmer."* Here are the principles that define our approach:
+At EqualByte, our work is guided by a blend of proven engineering practices inspired by *12factors.net* and the philosophy of *"The Pragmatic Programmer."* Here are the principles that define our approach:

 1. **Code Quality and Craftsmanship**: We take pride in our craft, writing clean, maintainable, and efficient code while continuously honing our skills.
 2. **Modular and Scalable Architecture**: Our applications are designed with explicit dependencies and modularity, enabling horizontal scaling and adaptability.